 2. Conduct a driving lesson.

 Your recreational vehicle isn’t difficult to drive; it’s just different from driving a car.
-JD Hill recommends that owners be present while renters take their first drive—and especially the first few right turns—in order to help the renter get a feel for the way the RV drives.
+Seasoned owners sit passenger side while renters take their first drive—and especially the first few right turns—in order to help the renter get a feel for the way the RV drives.